Kevin Ingreso

-Kevin Langbehn Ingreso (born 10 February 1993) is a professional footballer who plays as a midfielder for Oberliga Hamburg side Altonaer FC von 1893.
-Born in Germany, he represents the Philippines at international level.
+Kevin Langbehn Ingreso (born 10 February 1993) is a professional footballer who plays as a midfielder for Regionalliga Nord side SV Drochtersen/Assel.
+Born in Germany, he represented the Philippines at international level.

 Club career

 Ceres–Negros

 In December 2015, Ingreso signed a contract for United Football League club Ceres–Negros.
 He remained with the club when it joined the Philippines Football League in 2017.

 Buriram United

 On 19 June 2019, Ingreso signed for Thai League 1 club, Buriram United.

 BG Pathum United

 On 1 June 2021, he joined rival BG Pathum United.

 Samut Prakan City (loan)

 After featuring in just 10 league matches for BG Pathum United, Ingreso was loaned to Samut Prakan City for the rest of 2021/2022 season.
 However, his appearance in 11 outings for the club could not help the team to come out from the relegation zone.
 He returned to his parent club at the end of the season.